KUNDALINI AWAKENING IN THE SPINE

 PRACTICAL AND NECESSARY SUPPORTS FOR KUNDALINI AWAKENING

 - A deep and thorough commitment to doing all that is necessary to recognizing life as it is.
-(Practice).
+(Practice of the Eight Limbs).

-- Securing knowledge through personal practice, self-study, and the trusted word of others that healing can happen and there is more to life that what we commonly perceive.
+- Faith and trust that healing can happen and there is more to life that what we commonly perceive.

 - Meditation and embodied-inquiry into the nature of body-mind-spirit.